 When you leave your work, the school must give you your permanent teacher’s license (but not the current one issued for your employment) whether you leave Thailand or remain to go on to a new job.
 Check you have the original license with the original photograph and stamp on it.
 They have no right to keep the original permanent license and give you only a copy.
 It’s yours, not theirs.

-Belgian (male, 46 years old, native Dutch speaker).
+New Zealander (male, 47 years old, native English speaker).
 Currently living in Thailand.

-Swede (male, 55 years old, native Russian speaker).
+American (female, 31 years old, native English speaker).
 Currently living in Thailand.

-British (male, 33 years old, native English speaker).
+Australian (male, 55 years old, native English speaker).
 Currently living in Thailand.

 Ajarn.com was started as a small hobby website in 1999 by Ian McNamara.
 It was a simple way for one Bangkok teacher to share his Thailand experiences and pass on advice.
 The website developed a loyal and enthusiastic following.
 In 2004, Ian handed over the reins to Phil Williams and 'Bangkok Phil' has run the ajarn website ever since.